 As part of the engineering and design process, some manufacturers actually use EMI/EMC compliant components.
 If this is done, it can save a lot of re-work that may potentially be required if these components fail the EMI/EMC test, particularly once the products reach the final manufacturing stage.
-It is important for the designer to consider specific industrial or military standards for the components of the product that is being developed, as these already comply to the manufacturing standard.
+It is important for the designer to consider specific industrial or military standards for the components of the product that is being developed, as these already comply with the manufacturing standard.

 There are various manufacturing standards such as ISO, IEC and CISPR that define acceptable limits of EMI and overall EMC.
 There has also been a wide range of testing equipment to measure EMI/EMC levels, which helps to give engineers a better understanding of how a device or product my behave once purchased by the consumer.

 For certain industries, this testing is actually a requirement, but this isn’t the case across all industries.
-However, it is widely recognised that one of the best ways to identify EMC issues early in the product engineering and development process, it to use compliant components.
+However, it is widely recognised that one of the best ways to identify EMC issues early in the product engineering and development process, is to use compliant components.
 This can save the product manufacturer massive amounts of time and money, as well as reduce many of the risks highlighted earlier.